dajcs/Born2beRoot/Debian_config.md

 ```
 `sudoers` is already set up so anyone in the sudo group gains full sudo access; no manual editing needed.

-Since we are working with groups, the project asks us to create group `user42` and add the login user to it:
+Since we are working with groups and the project asks us to create group `user42` and add the login user to it:

 ```bash
 sudo addgroup user42